How do I get better tempo in my Golf Swing

 Go Smooth on the Way Back

-It’s also important to note that too slow on the backswing isn’t good either.
-A super slow backswing makes it easy to rush the downswing and come over the top producing the nasty pull cut.
+A super slow backswing makes it easy to rush the downswing and come over the top, producing the nasty pull cut.

 Golf Swing Tempo Drills

-To help you ingrain this habit, I recommend trying out some of these drills.
+To help you ingrain this habit, I recommend trying out some of these resources.
 Remember, the key to making changes in golf or anything is through repetition.

 Try and do these consistently to produce a new swing tempo that will help your consistency.